The Mapping of Love and DeathWinner of the 2011 Bruce Alexander Memorial Historical Mystery Award!

 I thought long and hard about the young man, and suspected he might have been a cartographerthose pens must have been used for something.
 He might have been a journalist, or an artist.
 The story led me to create Michael Clifton, a young American who, in August 1914 goes to the land of his father to fight for the old country in her hour of need.
 Of course, he expects to be home by Christmas, for surely the war would have been brought to an end by then.
 But the war doesn't end, and Michael will never see America again.

-Also available in audio and e-book formats
+Also available in ebook and audio formats

 Harper, Hardcover (April 2010), ISBN-13: 978-0061727665